 My RSS system has been humming for a long time.
 I write a class to create XML, and register it.
 In a perfect environment, I wanted to add an annotation to a class, scan for that annotation, and add it automatically.
 That's not easily possible, so I've been able to work around that in a semi-clean way, and that's worked for years.
 I've decided to remove that annotation.
 I've also wanted to dynamically create feeds, but the interface only supports one URL per feed.
 Once upon a time, I intended that URL parameters would be used for this, but that's not very RESTful.
 I've changed that, so now I have feeds for each category, and separate comment feeds on each article.
 This might have come too late, since social media has eaten RSS.
 (Some people still hate Google for discontinuing Reader.)
-But like fashion, some technologies come back in style, so this might be useful in the 2030s.
+But like fashion, some technologies come back in style after a generation, so this might be useful in the 2030s.

 <picture> elements with AVIF and JPEG, so this blog is good to go when browsers flip the AVIF switch.
 Because of